open-source-firmware/osff-website/src/content/funding/open-call-01.md

 ## What We're Looking For

-We [encourage proposals](#) that focus on (but are not limited to):
+We encourage proposals that focus on (but are not limited to):

 - Development work on core firmware projects

-- Development work on core firmware projects

-1. Development work on core firmware projects
-2. Enhancements to testing frameworks, tooling, or CI/CD pipelines
+- Enhancements to testing frameworks, tooling, or CI/CD pipelines
+- Security and compliance (e.g., SBOM, reproducibility, Secure Boot)
+- Developer experience, documentation, or onboarding improvements
+- Practical research with implementation outcomes